Saturday, April 17, 2021

 And stopped off the see the Oasis of Mara, although there is no longer any water there, and it looks like there has been a fire.

-And then on another day we visited the Moorten Botanical Garden, a private arboretum full of desert plants.
+another day we visited the Moorten Botanical Garden, a private arboretum full of desert plants.

 Just gorgeous!